Unveiling Lifesaving Insights with CPR Facts and Statistics

 Limitations and Future Developments

-CPR has limitations that can affect its effectiveness and outcomes, including factors like the quality of CPR administration and the health status of the individual.
+CPR has limitations that affects its effectiveness and outcomes, including factors like the quality of CPR administration and the health status of the individual.
 However, ongoing advancements and research aim to address these limitations.

 Technological advancements, such as the use of AEDs and hands-only CPR techniques, have improved CPR outcomes by facilitating prompt defibrillation and simplifying the procedure for bystanders.